Bishops College (Newfoundland): Second amalgamation

 In 1995 the people of Newfoundland voted 54% to reduce the denominational system in Newfoundland and by 1998 a provincially run system was set up.
 Gone was 277 years of denominational education.
 Bishops College, along with Booth Memorial became the schools serving the west end of St. John's and Kilbride area.
 Feeder schools for Bishops were Cowan Heights Elementary and I. J. Samson Junior High.
 In 2005 a change in the feeder system brought St. Matthew's Elementary and Hazelwood Academy, feeding into Beaconsfield Junior High and then to Bishops College.

-In 2015, the school closed after 56 years.
+In 2015, the school closed after operating for 56 years.
+Several years later, the building was converted into Bishops Gardens, a personal care home for senior citizens.

 Mascot

-The mascot for Bishops was the Bishops Baron, sometimes depicted as Snoopy dressed as the Red Baron, ironically the Red Baron was an enemy of Canada's.
-Many jokes have been about this, often comparing it to a New York school using Osama bin Laden as a mascot.
+The mascot for Bishops was the "Bishops Baron."
+Despite the name, he was frequently depicted as Snoopy from Peanuts fighting the Red Baron as a World War I fighter ace.